Blakeslee lab

 BS Biology (Humboldt State University, 2016)

 Kyle defended his master's degree in June 2020 and graduated in May 2020.
-His thesis title: “CRABS & ‘CROBES: THE TRIPARTITE RELATIONSHIP OF A HOST, PARASITE, AND THEIR RESPECTIVE MICROBIOMES”
+His thesis title is: “CRABS & ‘CROBES: THE TRIPARTITE RELATIONSHIP OF A HOST, PARASITE, AND THEIR RESPECTIVE MICROBIOMES”

 Rebecca Barnard: MS, Biology, 2016-2018.